 The Chiari Malformations

-This displacement of the cerebellar tissues can put pressure on the cerebellum and sometimes parts of the brainstem.
+This displacement of the cerebellar tissues can put pressure on the cerebellum, cranial nerves and sometimes parts of the brainstem.
 This pressure on the different parts of the cerebellum and/or brainstem may affect functions controlled by these areas.
 The tissue can also block the usual flow of cerebrospinal fluid (CSF) between the brain and spine.
 Resulting in conditions such as syringomyelia and increased intracranial pressure.
 It also stops the normal removal of waste, and circulation of nutrients and chemicals that occur as the CSF flows normally.
 It is also thought that the brain being stretched is what causes symptoms.
 Little is understood about WHY symptoms such as the Chiari Headache occur.

 Historically there were 4 types of Chiari accepted.
 As of 2021, the consensus has removed Chiari 3 and 4 from the list of Chiari Malformations as it was felt these were different entities.
 Chiari 1.5 and 0 which have been discussed for years were introduced officially.
 There are discussions around Chiari 0.5, but this has not been officially accepted and only mentioned in a few research papers.